5shekel/cccamp_events/readme.md

 ### User

-we will not store this code in a python script called backend.py. and query it using a python script called app.py. the app will use streamlit to show all events and a search box that allows user to filter for specific events
+we will now store this code in a python script called backend.py. and query it using a python script called app.py. the app will use streamlit to show all events and a search box that allows user to filter for specific events

 ---